Osmodium/PathfinderTextToSpeechMod/README.md

  - No stopping of voice implemented yet.
  - Pressing multiple times queues the text to be spoken after the current one has played through.
  - There's currently a bug in the base game where sub-menus in the Encyclopedia disappears at times, this is not due to this mod.
+ - No support for full screen text (events) yet.
+Working on it.

 ### How to use